Jayson-Tolleson/GFS_NOW_FORCAST_CLOUDS_JAYTVISION/README.md

 # GFS_NOW_FORCAST_CLOUDS_JAYTVISION
+now with Google PhotoRealistic 3d Tiles!!! in beta ...soon to implement cloud layer and integrate fishmap with weather/reporting points

 This is too cool...Full clouds on Cesium Globe with Google Traffic.....3d Clouds.

 just add an optional cesium ion token and optional google javascripr api key cert and key